THE-group-project/projectOne/README.md

-# Here is our projectOne repo.
-So far Our ideas consist of a Yelp type site focusing on coffee, food, booze.
-Feel free to alterthe read me.
-I think you'll have access to it.

-Client ID
-fslEHsvrvvi07V0PrGikQw

-API Key
-8D4Q4DqRccabJZDXp3mNPkcQ0RZRT7VsyiZMDxVr2FIv59RaJWDI_AjQ0pjI913vicL5wqM9hrxl7yuTl8ihyQ47Jo0-Jd3sACzP7Omxr3gz0amy1xxge2uitkLuW3Yx
+<p> This is our <strong>Beers Burgers & Brews!</strong> Ferrin's Angels one stop shop to go out and have a good time at a local eatery, coffee shop or booze establishment near you!
+Just type in your location and feel free to give it a shot and have a pint with us!! </p>